Affiliated Researchers

 John Krigbaum, Ph.D., Anthropology, New York University

-John is Associate Professor, Undergraduate Coordinator and Director of the Bone Chemistry Laboratory in the Anthropology Department at the University of Florida.
+John is Professor, Undergraduate Coordinator and Director of the Bone Chemistry Laboratory in the Anthropology Department at the University of Florida.
 He is an international researcher using new methods in bone chemistry and stable isotope analysis to address past ecological and cultural systems in both the Old and New Worlds.
 He coordinates paleoanthropological and bioarchaeological research for the Late Pleistocene-Holocene site Niah Cave (Sarawak, Malaysia) and works with archaeologists and paleontologists at the Florida Museum.
 Currently he and Florida Museum curator, Neill Wallis, are working on a multi-year NSF funded award – Understanding the Development of Hierarchical Social Organization.

 Kenneth E. Sassaman, Ph.D., Anthropology, University of Massachusetts, Amherst